The Crudine Ridge Wind Farm is a 135MW wind energy project situated approximately 45 km south of Mudgee, NSW.

 The project will have a generation capacity of approximately 135 MW and will connect to the existing 132kV TransGrid transmission line approximately 15 km east of the substation site.

 The project received approval from the NSW Planning Assessment Commission on May 10, 2016, and from the Commonwealth Minister for the Environment and Energy on April 4, 2017.
-The Project is expected to commence construction in 2018.
+Construction has commenced and completion is expected in late 2019.

 The project will be constructed primarily on freehold land, as well as Crown and Council land across two Local Government Areas (LGAs) Mid-western Regional Council (MWRC) and Bathurst City Council (BCC).
 Land to be used for the project is secured under lease and licence arrangements.
 The project will be constructed and operated by Crudine Ridge Wind Farm Pty Ltd (CRWF) with transmission infrastructure owned and operated by the network service provider.